CGCL-codes/naturalcc/README.md

 ## ⭐ Features

-- A collection of code corpus with data preprocessing: We provide clean, preprocessed datasets (CodeSearchNet, Python-Doc, and Py150) along with scripts for extracting various code features using compiler tools like LLVM.
+- **A collection of code corpus with data preprocessing:** Access clean, preprocessed datasets (CodeSearchNet, Python-Doc, and Py150) along with scripts for extracting various code features using compiler tools like LLVM.
-- An extensible framework: Based on the registry mechanism implemented in Fairseq, our framework is well-modularized and can be easily extended to various tasks.
+- **An extensible framework:** Built on Fairseq's registry mechanism, NaturalCC is well-modularized and can be easily extended to a variety of software engineering tasks.
-- Performance benchmark: We have benchmarked three downstream tasks (code summarization, code retrieval, and code completion) over three datasets using NaturalCC, achieving state-of-the-art or competitive performance.
+- **Performance benchmark:** Benchmarked three downstream tasks (code summarization, code retrieval, and code completion) over three datasets using NaturalCC, achieving state-of-the-art or competitive performance.
-- Efficient training: NaturalCC harnesses the power of the `NCCL` library and `torch.distributed` to support model training on multiple GPUs.
+- **Efficient training:** Harnesses the power of the `NCCL` library and `torch.distributed` to support model training on multiple GPUs.
 Furthermore, it also supports both full precision (FP32) and half-precision floating point (FP16) for fast training and inference.
-- Better logging output: We have implemented advanced logging features to provide clear, detailed feedback during model training and operation, aiding in debugging and performance optimization.
+- **Better logging output:** Advanced logging features to provide clear, detailed feedback during model training and operation, aiding in debugging and performance optimization.
-- Various Implementations:
-    - tensorflow gradient clipping
-    - optimizers or learning schedulers
-    - baseline models
-    - binary data formats

 ## 🚀 Installation

+Follow these steps to set up the environment and get started.

-### Requirements
+### Prerequisites

+Ensure you have the following requirements:

 - PyTorch version >= 1.6.0
 - Python version >= 3.6